huggingface/blog/fine-tune-w2v2-bert.md

 Following a series of multilingual improvements ([XLSR](https://huggingface.co/docs/transformers/model_doc/xlsr_wav2vec2), [XLS-R](https://huggingface.co/docs/transformers/model_doc/xls_r) and [MMS](https://huggingface.co/docs/transformers/model_doc/mms)), MetaAI have released [W2v-BERT](https://huggingface.co/docs/transformers/main/en/model_doc/wav2vec2-bert), as a building block of their [Seamless Communication](https://ai.meta.com/research/seamless-communication/), a family of AI translation models.

 This new 580M-parameters version was pre-trained on **4.5M** hours of unlabeled audio data covering **more than 143 languages**.
-It requires finetuning to be used for downstream tasks such as Automatic Speech Recognition (ASR), or Audio Classification.
+It requires fine-tuning to be used for downstream tasks such as Automatic Speech Recognition (ASR), or Audio Classification.

 For comparison, **XLS-R** used almost **half a million** hours of audio data in **128 languages** and **MMS** checkpoints were pre-trained on more than **half a million hours of audio** in over **1,400 languages**.